-Capital gains can be described as profits arising out of sale or transfer of properties, whether movable or immovable.
+Capital gains can be described as profits arising out of the sale or transfer of properties, whether movable or immovable.
 These properties are called capital assets.
 Capital assets can be divided into two parts based on the holding period of the assets by a seller before any transaction takes place.
 These are – long-term capital assets and short-term capital assets.

 The tenure to qualify as a long-term or short-term capital asset varies across different properties.
-Most securities in the market qualify as a long-term capital asset once it has been held for more than 12 months.
-Assets held below that period are considered as short-term assets.
+Most securities in the market qualify as long-term capital asset once it has been held for more than 12 months.
+Assets held below that period are considered short-term assets.

 Long term capital gain tax on shares had a few changes to it in the previous year, i.e. 2018.
 However, no change has been made to the taxation of short-term capital gains.

-Tax on short-term capital gains is valued at 15% if the respective asset has been subject to Securities Transaction Tax (STT) during its purchase and sell.
-However, any short-term asset listed on stock market which does not incur STT is subject to tax rate depending on the respective slab rate of that individual’s income including cess of 3% and surcharge (if applicable).
+Tax on short-term capital gains is valued at 15% if the respective asset has been subject to Securities Transaction Tax (STT) during its purchase and sale.
+However, any short-term asset listed on the stock market which does not incur STT is subject to tax rate depending on the respective slab rate of that individual’s income including cess of 3% and surcharge (if applicable).

 In Budget 2018, Section 10 (38) of the Income Tax Act, 1961 was revoked.
 It removed exemption on long term capital gains tax on equity shares arising out of the sale of equity shares and equity-oriented mutual funds.
 The section was introduced in the Finance Act, 2004 by the Kelkar Committee.
 It was done to encourage investments from the Foreign Institutional Investors (FII).

 However, after Budget 2018, Section 10 (38) was replaced by another section, Section 112A.
 This section postulates taxation on capital gains arising out of the following assets –